Welcome to the OFFICIAL web page of the South Carolina Genealogical Society!

 If you wish to contribute genealogical information to our site, with family trees, bible records, diaries, cemetery surveys, county histories, or general information on research in the State of South Carolina, please, feel free to do so.
 All information made available to our site will belong to the submitter and will be marked copyright in the submitter’s name.
 We hope you enjoy our site and find our information useful.

-Excerpt from Volume 2 Number 1 of The Carolina Herald
+Excerpt from Volume 2 Number 1 of

 A staff member of the late Tri-centennial Commission remarked that South Carolinians are more interested in genealogy than in history.
 We recognize no conflict between the two.
 Each subject enhances and enlightens the other; indeed, is part and parcel of the other.
-We do deplore the image that has been attached to henealogical study by the uninformed: an old folks’ pastime tainted with snobbery.
+We do deplore the image that has been attached to genealogical study by the uninformed: an old folks’ pastime tainted with snobbery.
 Genealogy is fun–more fun than a detective story because it deals with real people and events.
 And the pleasure is not restricted to those who descend from “old families”.
-All families are old families, and South Carolinians, whatever their stripe and whatever their purpose, will find that their ancestors are fascinating folks.
+All families are old `families, and South Carolinians, whatever their stripe and whatever their purpose, will find that their ancestors are fascinating folks.

 There are lots of things that I wished I had asked my grandparents.